Basis-Theory/docs/source/includes/api-reference/_atomic_banks.md

   `https://api.basistheory.com/atomic/banks/{id}`
 </span>

-Delete an atomic bank by ID in the tenant.
+Delete an Atomic Bank by ID in the Tenant.

 <aside class="warning">
-<span>WARNING - The data associated with a deleted atomic bank will be removed forever.
+<span>WARNING - The data associated with a deleted Atomic Bank will be removed forever.
 The reference will still exists for audit purposes</span>
 </aside>

 ### Permissions